httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 IANA is requested to add the "Media Types" registry at [](https://www.iana.org/assignments/media-types) with the registration information in {{media-type}} for the media type "message/bhttp".

+--- back

+# Acknowledgments
+{:numbered="false"}

+Julian Reschke, Lucas Pardue and Tommy Pauly provided excellent feedback on both the design and its documentation.